barakeel/HOLtoTFF/README.md

 Finally, launch hol in the HOLtoTFF directory.

 The current version map the integers of HOL4 to the integer of HOL Light, but leave numeral in their bit form representation.
+Moreover, it doesn't provide to Beagle the injectivity of App on its first argument thus preventing the interaction from proving results using extensionality.
+(To fix this you could add the extensionnality theorem to the lemmas).